-Scheduling a PT session with Jennifer Lawrence’s trainer when I haven’t been to the gym in months was, admittedly, probably not my best idea.
+Scheduling a personal training session with Jennifer Lawrence’s trainer when I haven’t been to the gym in months was, admittedly, probably not my best idea.
 I have used every excuse in the book to get out of going to the gym lately: new job, moving house, tiredness, new job (did I mention that?).
 It’s ridiculous because I really enjoy exercise; I’m a qualified personal trainer for goodness sake.
 But it just goes to show that it’s easy to get out of a routine, despite your best intentions, and once you’re out of the swing of things it’s hard to get going again.
 Life and excuses get in the way.

 “Come up!”
 Wong yelled to me after he’d buzzed me in.
 Straight away he thrust a glass of what looked like green pond water into my hand (it was water laced with a minty-tasting and alkalizing chlorophyll supplement), and we were back downstairs ready to train.

 Wong is incredibly friendly and chatty—we talk about everything from work to holidays but the chatting doesn’t take away from the exercise.
 I’m not allowed to hang around.
 We start with a warm-up routine of stretches on the floor to get me primed for the workout (at this point, I still had no idea what the workout would be like).
 “I don’t like to ruin my clients,” Wong tells me.
 “I want you to leave here and still have the energy to be able to get on with your day.”
 I like the sound of that.

 “There is no point spending hours in the gym if you’re not going to work on improving your posture,” says Wong, encouraging me to stand up tall, shoulders pinned back.
 Looking at myself in the mirror, admittedly I do instantly look thinner, “I look like I’ve lost a couple of pounds already,” I say, to which Wong nods knowingly.
-Like a lot of desk-bound people, I have terrible posture, so throughout the workout, whether I’m doing side steps with a resistance band around my calves or going full pelt on the Versa Climber, Wong reminds me to pull my shoulders back.
+Like a lot of desk-bound people, I have terrible posture, so throughout the workout, whether I’m doing side steps with a resistance band around my calves or going full pelt on the VersaClimber, Wong reminds me to pull my shoulders back.

 The posterior chain is the collection of muscles that run down the back of your body.
-Shoulders, back and glute muscles, hamstrings and calves.
+They include Shoulders, back and glute muscles, hamstrings and calves.
 “Most of my workouts are focused on the posterior chain,” Wong tells me.
 “You burn more calories and get better results.”

 In reality, this means a lot of squatting with a mini band around my legs for added resistance, and a series of lunges (front, out to the sides and back) that test both my posterior chain, stability, and coordination.
-I also do a couple of high-intensity rounds on the Versa climber, an unforgiving piece of kit that has your body moving in a crawling sort of motion, vertically.
+I also do a couple of high-intensity rounds on the VersaClimber, an unforgiving piece of equipment that has your body moving in a crawling sort of motion, vertically.
 All the while Wong gets me to focus on the muscles I’m working to ensure optimum results, as well as never forgetting my posture.

 Moves that target your posterior chain include rowing, deadlifts, squats, lunges and glute bridges.
 Wong doesn’t focus too much on isolating smaller muscles.
 “I get a lot of women who want to do lots of arm exercises, but I try to explain that you’ll get better results by working your larger muscles and focusing on your posture,” he explains.

 Essentially you can’t spot-reduce, meaning by doing targeted arm exercises you’re not going to melt excess inches from your arms.
 Instead, you have to look at the bigger picture and target your body as a whole by burning more calories over time to reduce your body fat so your lean muscle starts to show.

 Besides going hard on the VersaClimber, much of Wong’s sessions are a collection of slower, more considered moves.
 A case in point is when he asks me to do some mountain climbers, I drop down and start going for it.
 “Stop,” he says.
-“We just got your heart rate up on the Versa climber; you need to go slow,” he tells me.
+“We just got your heart rate up on the VersaClimber; you need to go slow,” he tells me.
 I get into a high plank position and slowly draw my right foot in.